 I run my own classes on a Wednesday afternoon and Friday in addition to also teaching at 2 nurseries (private) in the Southside of Glasgow.
 I also teach the preschool children and training choir which feed into the main choir at the Academy of Sacred Music (run by Joan Dillon, Head of Sacred music a the Conservatoire, Glasgow ).
 I was privileged earlier this year (2017) to be involved in a 3 month project with NYCoS (National Youth Choir of Scotland) where I was one of 2 teachers going into a number of nurseries in East Ayrshire introducing the Kodaly teaching approach to music, a programme developed by Lucinda Geoghenan which follows the Early Years Curriculum for Excellence requirements.
 It was amazing and just so satisfying spreading the word, so to speak!

 I am originally trained as a nurse and midwife/neonatal nurse but 2 years ago made the decision to try something different, have a change and find something else that gave me a buzz!
 As of last year finally I took the last big step to leave nursing completely behind to follow my new career.
 As anxious and nervous as I was about it all, I have never looked back.
 I am so privileged to have the chance to work in 2 careers which have and are giving me a lot of fun, challenge and satisfaction.

-I regularly attend summer schools run by the BKA, (British Kodaly Association) and NYCoS, (National Youth Choir for Scotland) and a variety of workshops throughout the year to keep my skills updated in order that I can deliver the best standard of teaching I possibly can for the wee people who come to my classes.
+I regularly attend summer schools run by the BKA, (British Kodaly Association) and NYCoS, (National Youth Choir for Scotland) and a variety of workshops throughout the year to keep my skills updated in order that I can deliver the best standard of teaching I possibly can for the wee people who participate in any of my classes.